WASdev/sample.DefaultApplication/jakarta/README.md

 ![](./images/addedMoreTests.png)

 When running manual tests, you need to run the `prepare-package` goal before trying to run the JPA option of the `hitcount` servlet.
 The database is copied during `prepare-package`.
-You can achieve this by running `mvn install` or `mvn prepare-package liberty:dev`
+You can achieve this by running one of the following Maven commands:

+    mvn install
+    mvn prepare-package liberty:dev

-## Reviewing the Evaluation report
+## Reviewing the Technology Evaluation report

 When running in dev mode, the application is packaged as a loose application described by DefaultApplication.ear.xml.
 This allows classes to be picked up as soon as they are recompiled without repackaging the archive.

 As one last check, let's build the EAR file and run the evaluation report for the archive.

-1. build the application archive mvn clean install
+1. Build the application archive mvn clean install
 1. Run the evaluation report on the archive to see the Jakarta technologies used.
 Run this binary scanner command: java -jar binaryAppScanner.jar ~/git/sample.DefaultApplication/jakarta/DefaultApplication-ear/target/DefaultApplication.ear --evaluate

 ![](./images/evaluationReportJakartaEE.png)

 As you can see, the technology report shows that the application is using Jakarta EE technologies.
-You are on your way with Jakarta 9.1, and Jakarta 10 is right around the corner.
-We will revisit this application with Jakarta 10 soon!
+We are on the way with Jakarta 9.1.
+With Jakarta 10 right around the corner, we will revisit this application with Jakarta 10 soon!

-Hint, hint - there is a code update needed to run on Jakarta 10!
+Hint, hint: There is a code update needed to run on Jakarta 10!